DanTappan/VISCA-Game-Controller/README.md

 To support actions triggered by Companion, the application provides a UDP [Open Sound Control(OSC)](https://en.wikipedia.org/wiki/Open_Sound_Control) on port 9999.
 Currently, the supported commands are:
-* /setcam/_number_ to select the indicated camera.
+* /setcam/_number_ or /setcam/_name_ to select the indicated camera.
 This supports using Companion buttons to select cameras.
+* /clearcam to disable the camera control functions on the controller until the next camera select operation.
+* /setcamname/_number_/_name_ dynamically sets the display string for a camera.

 ### VISCA Relay